bitfocus/companion-module-generic-emberplus/companion/HELP.md

 - #### String: Path.To.Ember.Node

   Paths can also be entered as a period seperated string.
 Such as _Path.To.Ember.Node_.
 These text paths can be found in Ember Plus Viewer, however they need to be reformatted to use period seperators rather than forward slashes.
-Note: Some characters (such as #) used in ember paths are not supported for use in variables by companion, and the expected variable will not be created - the path can still be used in actions and feedbacks however.
+Note: The '#' character used in ember paths are not supported for use in variables by companion, and will be replaced by '\_' in variable ids - the path can still be used in actions and feedbacks however.

 - #### Decimal in Brackets: My Useful Ember Path [1.2.3.4]